Chieze-Franklin/Bolt.js-Book/roles-api.md

 `"name" : String, //the name with which the role can be gotten internally`

-`"title" : String, //user-friendly text for the role`
+`"displayName" : String, //user-friendly text for the role`

 `"description" : String, //user-friendly description for the role`